fast-af/developer-portal-starter/developer-portal/for-developers/woocommerce/wordpress-plugin/migrating.md

 ---
-title: Fast Woocommerce Docs
+title: "Fast Woocommerce Docs: Migrating to New Plugin Directory Version (for Early Sellers)"
-description: Migrating Fast to New Plugin Directory Version (Early Sellers)
+description: Migrating Fast to New Plugin Directory Version (for Early Sellers)
 keywords: Migrating Fast to New Plugin Directory Version (Early Sellers)
 ---

-# Migrating Fast to New Plugin Directory Version (Early Sellers)
+# Migrating Fast to New Plugin Directory Version (for Early Sellers)

 Fast Checkout for WooCommerce is officially live in the WordPress plugin directory.